badawiiz/it3038c-scripts/project1/README.md

 4- The application will ask you which type of research are you looking for, there are three different types: Events, Births, and Deaths.

+5- The application will ask you to enter the day (1 - 31) and the month (1 - 12)

-5- That's it!
+6- That's it!
 After you go through these four steps, a txt file will be created at the location you desired and the info will be printed on your screen as well.